Christian Lundgaard: Formula Renault Eurocup

 In 2018, after testing with them at the post-season test, Lundgaard reunited with MP Motorsport for the Eurocup championship.
 His first podium of the season came with a third place during the second race at Paul Ricard.
 His win would not be too far away, as he took his first victory in the series during the next round at Monza, defended from Lorenzo Colombo and duly taking the lead of the championship.
 A retirement and four consecutive fifth-placed finishes followed, before he was back on the podium during the second race at the Red Bull Ring.
 The next round at Spa-Francorchamps, saw Lundgaard win the first race and take the Eurocup lead.
 A double podium including a win at the Hungaroring saw him into serious championship contention.
 However, a double retirement at the Hockenheimring left his championship chances dented and trailing leader and fellow Renault junior Max Fewtrell by 36.5 points heading into the final round.
 Despite "taking more risk" to claim a win and a second place at the final round in Barcelona, he was unable to overhaul the points tally of Fewtrell, leaving the British driver to be crowned champion by 17.5 points.
-In an article by Motorsport.com, Lundgaard was ranked 13th of their top 20 junior drivers in 2018.
+In an article by Motorsport.com, Lundgaard was ranked thirteenth of their top-twenty junior drivers in 2018.